lijunwangs/solana/docs/src/validator/geyser.md

 For more details, please refer to the Rust documentation in [`agave-geyser-plugin-interface`].

+# Timing Relationships of Various Plugin Callbacks.

+Account update via update_account: As mentioned previously when is_startup is false, the account is updated during transaction processing.

 ## Example PostgreSQL Plugin

 The [`solana-accountsdb-plugin-postgres`] repository implements a plugin storing